 Capillary blood sampling is a medical procedure aimed at assisting in patient diagnosis, management and treatment, and is increasingly used worldwide, in part because of the increasing availability of point-of-care testing.
 It is also frequently used to obtain small blood volumes for laboratory testing because it minimizes pain.
 The capillary blood sampling procedure can influence the quality of the sample as well as the accuracy of test results, hiphlighting the need for immediate, widespread standardization.
-A recent nationwide survey of policies and practices facted to capillary blood sampling in medical laboratories in Croatia has shown that capillary sampling procedures are not standardized and that only a small propertion of Croatian laboratories to provide recommendations for capillary blood sampling.
-This document has been produced by the World Health Organization (WHO).
+A recent nationwide survey of policies and practices teated to capillary blood sampling in medical laboratories in Croatia has shown that capillary sampling procedures are not standardized and that only a small proportion of Croatian laboratories comply with guidelines from the Clinical laboratory Standards Institute (LSI) or the Wold Health Organization (WHO).
 The aim of this document is to provide recommendations for capillary blood sampling.
-This document has been produced by the World Health Organization (WHO).
+This document has been produced by the Wold Neithing Group for capillary Blood Sampling with the Ucidata Society of Healtal Blood sampling.
+This document has been produced by the Wold Health Organization (WHO).
 The aim of this document is to provide recommendations for capillary blood sampling.
-This document has been produced by the World Health Organization (WHO).
-The aim of this document is used of the sampling three diversions of the diversion of capillary blood sampling with guidelings of the diversion of the d
+This document has been produced by the Wold Healtal Blood sampling and Laboratory Standard's and tecommendations (WHO Best Practices in Phlebotomy, CISI GP42-A6 and CISI C46-A2), which have been modified based on local logistical, cultural, legal and regulatory requirements.
+We hope that these recommendations will be a useful contribution to the standardization on Grapilary Blood Sampling in Croatia.